Skip to content

 Architecture (Design)

-openclaw-mem is a local-first memory sidecar for OpenClaw.
+openclaw-mem is a local-first context supply chain for OpenClaw.

 It does not force-replace OpenClaw’s canonical memory slot/backends.
-Instead, it: - captures high-signal tool outcomes to durable local storage, - makes recall cheap and auditable, - adds governance (importance, receipts, redaction), - and (planned) provides clean, minimal context bundles for each request.
+Instead, it: - captures high-signal tool outcomes to durable local storage, - makes recall cheap and auditable, - adds governance (importance, receipts, redaction), - provides clean, minimal context bundles for each request, - and keeps large/raw payloads observable without stuffing them into the prompt.

 Status tags used below: DONE / PARTIAL / ROADMAP.